mlpack/blog/doc/tutorials/Lozhnikov2016Week01.md

+@brief Implementation of tree types - Week 1
+@author Mikhail Lozhnikov
-Title: Implementation of tree types.
-Week 1 (Implementation of Hilbert R tree)
+@page Lozhnikov2016WeekOne Implementation of tree types - Week 1
-Date: 2016-05-30 01:45:00
+@date 2016-05-30 01:45:00

-Tags: gsoc, Hilbert R tree, Hilbert value
-Author: Mikhail Lozhnikov
+@section Lozhnikov2016WeekOne Implementation of tree types - Week 1

 The main goal of my project is to extend the mlpack's list of tree types by implementing R+ trees, Hilbert R trees, vantage point trees, random projection trees and UB trees for the purpose of using them in mlpack's dual-tree algorithms.
 I decided to begin with the Hilbert R tree.